 The ideal Maine inn to stay at for this itinerary is Windward House

 - (Optional) Morning Hike Option 1 (Sunrise) – Mt.
-Battie, Camden Hills State Park Take your coffee or water and sneak out the back door and up Megunticook Street to the Mt.
+Battie, Camden Hills State Park Take your coffee or water and head out the back door of the Inn and up Megunticook Street to the Mt.
 Battie Trailhead.
 The trail is half a mile to the top although you may decide to stop along the way and enjoy the view of the sun coming up over Camden Harbor and the town.
 The second half of the hike has some precipitous hard scrabble -, more vertical areas, so you may decide to continue to the top or not.
 Either way it’s a fantastic way to start the day.

 Complimentary Full Menu Breakfast (Enjoy in your room or in our sunny Greek revival dining room) Return for Breakfast- the longest breakfast period of any B&B in town – 7:30-10am during high season.
 Breakfast at the Windward House B&B (guests only).
 The menu although not all-encompassing will satisfy those hotel guests who prefer a full to continental breakfast, and bed and breakfast guests who often yearn for choices in the morning when they expect just one offering at the typical B&B. Help yourself to fresh brewed organic locally roasted fair trade coffee, an assortment of teas, cocoa, or mulled cider.
 Once your order is taken you’re served fresh fruit while your breakfast is being prepared.
 Organic and fresh local ingredients brighten the simple traditional fare and daily specials excite.
-Vegan, Vegetarian and Gluten Free Options are available.
+Vegan breakfast, Vegetarian and Gluten Free Options are available.

 - Morning Activity Option 1 – Go Sailing on one of the many historic daysailers in Camden Harbor!
 Enjoy a two hour day sail aboard a historic schooner with possible 9:45am or 10am departures*.
-Walking distance from the Windward House B&B, Camden’s public landing is thedeparture point for a choice of captains and boats.
+Walking distance from the Windward House B&B, Camden’s public landing is the departure point for a choice of captains and boats.
 Whether it’s an elegant turn of the century racing yacht or a former coaster that plied the island towns with wares during the last century, the view of the coast and Penobscot Bay from the water can’t be beat.
 True sailing, islands, wildlife and the Captain’s tales of local lore, plus the sea air will give you a good appetite for lunch.

 - Option 2 – Go Shopping!
 Camden’s downtown is a very manageable yet eclectic mix of mostly independently owned shops.
 From the sublime to the obscure and everything in between, Maine Gatherings and Once a Tree have many interesting local artists and crafts as well as national and international objects and pieces chosen for their beauty and uniqueness.
 The Leather Bench has a fantastic assortment of leather goods and clothing.
 There are photographic prints, paintings, clothes and souvenirs.
 The Camden Cooperative, located in the old movie theatre, is a collaboration of antique stores around the Midcoast filled with interesting items for sale from clothes and furniture to actual vinyl records!
 If you’re a cowgirl make sure you check out the leather jackets in the back.